codeagon/tera-proxy/README.md

 ### Disabling auto-update for modules and proxy

+Since people don't know me and might not trust me to send automatic updates, I've added this everyone can easily turn their auto updates off if they want.
+Keep in mind that some modules require auto update to function (Kasea's PR for example).

-* You can edit `bin/lib/config.json` to disable auto update for proxy or for modules individually. (enabled by default)
+You can edit `bin/lib/config.json` to disable auto update for modules or for proxy individually (enabled by default).
+If you use any other module that isn't forked by me, I can't guarantee that it's going to work on NA or even that you're safe from NA "memes" when they update.

 ### Compatible modules
 Those are the modules that I forked and I will maintain (as long as I can) them by merging with the upstream while avoiding NA memes.
 Here is the list of the original modules: